martazahmad1/bus-track/README.md

-# Local Bus Tracking System
+# Realtime Bus Tracking System

-This project implements a local bus tracking system using a Raspberry Pi Pico with GPS module and a web interface for real-time tracking.
+This project implements a realtime bus tracking system using a Raspberry Pi Pico with GPS module and a web interface for live tracking.
+The system is deployed on Render.com for global accessibility.

 ## Project Structure

 ```
 .
 ├── pico_tracker/     # Raspberry Pi Pico GPS tracking code
-├── backend/          # FastAPI backend server
+├── server/          # WebSocket server for realtime communication
-└── frontend/         # Web interface with map
+└── frontend/         # Web interface with interactive map
 ```

+## Live Demo

+The system is deployed and accessible at: https://bus-track-otfv.onrender.com

+Access Key: `bus123`

+## Features

+- Real-time GPS tracking with live updates
+- Secure access with authentication
+- Interactive map interface with fullscreen support
+- Mobile-responsive design
+- WebSocket communication for instant updates
+- OLED display on the tracker for status information
+- Route history visualization
+- System status monitoring

-## Setup Instructions
+## Hardware Setup

-### 1. Raspberry Pi Pico Setup
+### Raspberry Pi Pico Setup

 1. Connect the hardware:
    - GPS Module (NEO-6M):